 Inerkhau, the headman of the lord of the two lands in the place of the truth during the reign of Ramses III and Ramses VI, had his tomb constructed in the tombs of Deir El Medina, which are featured with paintings illustrating passages from the Book of the Dead.

 The tomb of Inerkhau was unearthed in the middle of the 19th century by the famous German archeologist Richard Lepsuis.
-Lepsuis removed two paintings that were inside the tomb of Amenophis and his wife, and they are now on display in the Museum of Berlin.
+Lepsuis removed two paintings inside the tomb of Amenophis and his wife, which are now on display in the Museum of Berlin.

-A vestibule which was originally rich with different paintings precedes the burial chamber.
+A vestibule, initially rich with different paintings, precedes the burial chamber.
 Most of the paintings and decoration works of the tomb are inspired by the Book of the Dead, the most important manuscript of the burial rituals and the underworld of ancient Egypt.
 However, there are also some scenes of the daily life of Inerkhau portrayed on the west wall of the burial chamber.
-This painting displays the owner of the tomb Inerkhau in some sort of a family portrait gathering with his wife and his four children.
+This painting displays the tomb's owner, Inerkhau, in a family portrait gathering with his wife and four children.

-On the back wall of the burial chamber, there is a scene of Inerkhau accompanied by his two daughters presenting offerings to Osiris and Ptah, the two most important gods of the reign of the New Kingdom of ancient Egypt.
+On the back wall of the burial chamber is a scene of Inerkhau accompanied by his two daughters presenting offerings to Osiris and Ptah, the two most important gods of the reign of the New Kingdom of ancient Egypt.